hamidb80/hypothesis-of-understanding/readme.md

 GoT (Graph of Thought) is a DAG (Directed Acyclic Graph), that is specific (but no unique) to question.
 GoK on the other hand is more general and it is intended to be able to answer various questions.

 ## Chapter 2; Venn Diagram of KLU

 <img title="" src="./assets/compiled/KLU-ven.jpg" alt="" data-align="center" width="310">

+### Knowing (K)

+### Learning (L)

-- **Learning** (L): pattern matching (i.e. making particular neural connection between or in other words, "shortcuts"), ability to do basic pattern matching i.e. repeating tasks in predicted order. unable to reason new situations (problems)
+pattern matching (i.e. making particular neural connection between or in other words, "shortcuts"), ability to do basic pattern matching i.e. repeating tasks in predicted order. unable to reason new situations (problems)

+### Understanding (U)

-- **Understanding** (U): ability to relate what you know and what you learnt, not useful without K since causes false conclusions.(Misunderstandings due to faulty connections).
+ability to relate what you know and what you learnt, not useful without K since causes false conclusions.(Misunderstandings due to faulty connections).

-- KL: Mastery, i.e. skill
+### KL: Mastery i.e. skill

+### KU: Synthesis

-- KU: Synthesis, can solve problems and from new thoughts but requires time
+ can solve problems and from new thoughts but requires time

+### LU

-- LU: A person learns patterns (L) intuitively (e.g., native speakers picking up grammar rules without being taught) And develops some level of understanding (U) from those patterns, Even without explicit knowledge (K)
+A person learns patterns (L) intuitively (e.g., native speakers picking up grammar rules without being taught) And develops some level of understanding (U) from those patterns, Even without explicit knowledge (K)

+### KLU: Alchemy

-- KLU: Alchemy, highest level of understanding. enabling combining and creation.
+highest level of understanding. enabling combining and creation.

-> Learning (L) refine Knowledge (K) through practice, Understanding (U)  feed back into improving Learning (L) (e.g., learning strategies
+Learning (L) refine Knowledge (K) through practice, Understanding (U)  feed back into improving Learning (L) (e.g., learning strategies

-> A student studying physics might start by memorizing formulas (K), practice solving problems (L), then grasp *why* those formulas work (U).
+A student studying physics might start by memorizing formulas (K), practice solving problems (L), then grasp *why* those formulas work (U).
 KLU would let them invent a novel experiment or critique flawed theories.

 ## Chapter 3; How we [should?] solve a problem